gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 will activate, accelerating the growth of Gno's ecosystem for both builders and users.

-Here’s a look back at what we’ve accomplished so far:
+Here’s a look back at what we’ve accomplished so far.

 ### 2021: The Beginning